NENUKORAH/Pewlett-Hackard-Analysis/README.md

 Another plausible solution to this will be to get the count of the retirement age by year of those born between 1952 and 1955.
 Then advise the company to adopt a yearly hiring quota using the count from this analysis.Hence, reducing the pressure of doing a large scale replacement of the retiring workforce.

-Going by this approach, wthe company will hire 21,209, 22,857, 23,228, 23,104 in the first year, second year, third year and fourth year respectively.
+Going by this approach, the company will hire 21,209, 22,857, 23,228, 23,104 in the first year, second year, third year and fourth year respectively.
 Refer to table "retiring_titles_modified"

 See modified queries/tables in the attached Employee_Database_challenge _modified.sql file under the Queries folder.